 Vehicle rental includes insurance and a modern car, sometimes quite new and offering comfort, reliability and fuel economy.
-Last minute car rental deals are perfect for travellers who are looking to get their money’s worth because of all inclusive offers such as free GPS, unlimited mileage, roadside assistance and so much more!
+Last-minute car rental deals are perfect for travellers who are looking to get their money’s worth because of all-inclusive offers such as free GPS, unlimited mileage, roadside assistance and so much more!
 Choose from a wide selection of vehicle types and models; select the ideal car to meet your needs, preferences and budget.

 North to south – all the information you need

-There is a lot of information online about tips and pointers that you can refer to when driving in France.
+There is a lot of information online and pointers that you can refer to when driving in France.
 You might like to consider Brittany in the northwest if you like the seaside, or the Vendee on the Atlantic coast with its pine forests and sandy beaches – and as many sunshine hours as the south of France.
 The interior offers beautiful scenery too.